Call (800) 621-7619 for membership info.

 Shop our online store for training eqiupment, books and resources.

 Specifically, survey respondents pointed to speeding as an unsafe behavior that caused concern.
-And that type of behavior is just one of many commonly associated with aggressive driving, defined by NHTSA as “the operation of a motor vehicle in a manner that endangers or is likely to endanger persons or property.”
+And that type of behavior is just one of many commonly associated with aggressive driving, defined by NHTSA as occurring when "an individual commits a combination of moving traffic offenses so as to endanger other persons or property.”

 In a Texas Department of Transportation report on contributing factors in motor vehicle incidents, the numbers underscore the reason for concern.
 Speeding was identified as a factor in 721 incidents involving fatalities in 2014, or, almost two incidents each day.
 Overall, TxDOT reported speeding as a factor in 26,977 motor vehicle incidents, or, about 74 per day.